ericoh17/RRCME/README.md

 ```

 The raking estimators require that the full dataset contains the true
 variables for subjects that are in the validation subset.
+The
+implementation also requires that the full dataset contains a column
+called 'randomized' that is TRUE for those subjects selected in
+the validation subset and FALSE otherwise.

 ```R
 full_dat$time <- full_dat$delta <- full_dat$x <- NA